-The price of oil was \$35 per barrel at the beginning of 2004, as determined by the intersection of world demand, $D_1$ , and world supply, $S_1$ .
-Increasing world demand, prompted largely by increasing demand from China as well as from other countries, shifted world demand to $D_2$ , pushing the price as high as \$140 per barrel by the middle of 2008.
+The price of oil was \$35 per barrel at the beginning of 2004, as determined by the intersection of world demand, D1, and world supply, S1.
+Increasing world demand, prompted largely by increasing demand from China as well as from other countries, shifted world demand to D2, pushing the price as high as \$140 per barrel by the middle of 2008.

-Higher oil prices also increase the cost of producing virtually every good or service since the production of most goods requires transportation.
+Higher oil prices also increase the cost of producing virtually every good or service, as at a minimum, the production of most goods requires transportation.
 These costs inevitably translate into higher prices for nearly all goods and services.
 Supply curves of the goods and services thus affected shift to the left, putting downward pressure on output and upward pressure on prices.